 - If the score is tied at 10-all, the side which gains a two-point lead first will win the game.

-- Players shall change ends at the end each game and in a deciding fifth game when a side first scores 6 points.
+- Players shall change ends will only change ends on the fifth game when a side first scores 6 points.

-- Intervals should not exceed 120 seconds between games; and not exceeding 60 seconds in the fifth game when players change ends at 6 points.
+- Intervals should be up to 120 seconds between games; and up to 60 seconds during every game when the leading score reaches 6 points.

 There is a 3m marker clearly visible on the side line.
 The player shall serve from anywhere behind this marker within the court, with both feet stationary.
 The server may direct the AirShuttle anywhere into the opposition’s playing area beyond the 2m line.

 Unlike traditional badminton, there is no centre line that divides the court into equal left and right service courts.